Tax Issues in Real Estate Partnerships: Dealer vs. Investor Status, 163(j) Interest Limitations, Tax Credits under the IRA, 199A

 or call 1-800-926-7926

-This course will provide tax advisers with a detailed and practical guide to navigating the planning and reporting complexities and opportunities for real estate partnerships.
+This course will provide tax advisers with a detailed and practical guide to navigating certain planning complexities and opportunities for real estate partnerships.
 Our panel of real estate experts will analyze the factors that determine dealer status along with recent cases to enable real estate owners and their advisers to report investor or dealer status and properly mitigate IRS challenges.
+The panel will also cover other important topical real estate partnership tax issues including carried interest, 163(j), and the availability of tax credits under the Inflation Reduction Act.

 Description